ariga/atlas/doc/md/serving/intro.md

 When working as a team, it is ideal to deploy Atlas as a service in your cloud data center, allowing you to enjoy a  centralized instance.
-When using Atlas in such cases we recommend using persistent storage.
+In these cases, we recommend using persistent storage.
 Atlas encrypts all sensitive information using [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with *AES128_GCM* Key type.
 Following recommendations from [tink](https://developers.google.com/tink) library that Atlas uses (and many other companies as well).